-If this person changes teams within their own organization, or leaves the organization suddenly, employers are faced with having to work with someone entirely new who does not know their business.
+If this person changes teams within their own organization or leaves suddenly, employers are faced with having to work with a new hire who does not know their business.

 Freedom of Choice

-The benefit, though, is that PEOs often have great relationships with their vendors, which can mean preferential rates.
+The benefit, however, is that PEOs often have great relationships with their vendors, which can mean preferential rates.

-There are also potential privacy concerns with having that sort of data offsite.
-If your HR outsourcing service falls victim to a data breach, your employees’ information is suddenly exposed.
-These companies store employees’ most sensitive data, so it can leave them feeling weary and exposed if their data is suddenly compromised.
+There will always be privacy concerns with having that sort of data offsite.
+If your HR outsourcing service falls victim to a data breach, your employees’ could experience identity theft or harassment.

 When you need some extra help, but you’re not ready for a full HR department, outsourcing HR is the natural solution.

-Outsourcing gives you all of the skills and resources of talented HR professionals, at a reduced cost, and ensures that your business is operating as it should be so that you can focus on the other important tasks at hand.
+Outsourcing gives you cost effective way to get all of the skills and resources of talented HR professionals and ensures that your business is operating as it should be so that you can focus on the other important tasks at hand.

 If you think the time is right to start outsourcing HR, check out: